shadowman-lab/Ansible-Config/SNOW/readme.md

 #### 2) Create your ServiceNow Credential

 In AAP, navigate to **Credentials** on the left side of the screen.
-Click the **green plus button** on the right, which will present you with a New Credential dialog screen.
+Click the **Blue Add Button** on the right, which will present you with a New Credential dialog screen.
 Fill in the following fields:

 | Parameter | Value |